enzomar/pollicino/README.md

 └── stop.sh
 ```

-# Simulation
+# Emulation
 I decide to test all the entire application before finalizing the hardware connestion and soldering.
-The idea is to use
+The idea is to use:

-- docker to instance
+- docker to run a basic unix image, emulating the rraspberry Pi OS
+- ansible to perform the setup and execution

 # Hardware <a name="hardware"></a>